-It may seem harmless to listen to the radio in your shop or office, or to listen to CDs that you have bought or a Spotify playlist.
+It may seem harmless to listen to the radio in your shop or office, or to listen to your favourite Spotify playlist while you work.

 But playing such music through speakers to your employees - or to the public - in a work environment is illegal unless you have the appropriate licence.

 Music licensing - TheMusicLicence